-Ever wonder if it’s possible to automatically scale your app dynos up and down at specific hours or days?
-It totally is, and by the end of this post, you will find out exactly how it can be done.
+Have you ever wondered if it’s possible to automatically scale your app dynos up and down at specific hours or days using the Heroku CLI?
+It absolutely is!

 In this guide, we’ll go through the steps required to schedule Heroku CLI commands quickly and efficiently.